pudnax/pilka/README.md

 ## Examples

-All the examples are in the `examples` folder and to run them, compile project and run `pilka` inside of approciate example folder.
+All examples are in the `examples` folder and to run them, compile project and run `pilka` inside of approciate example folder.

 | cube                                                | cellular automata                                               | line segment                                      |